 |Rotor diameter||16 m|

 |Power regulation||Active pitch|

 |Relevant standard||IEC 61400-2|

-Summarizing these specifications in a power curve model gives this result:
+Summarizing these specifications in a power curve model, the results will look like this:

 Power curve.
 Conventional vs. JBRx16-60

-The improvement of production is rather extensive.
+The improvement of energy production is extensive.
 I.e. is the average energy production (AEP) assuming 6 m/s and a 60kW turbine improved with 18,5%.